auth0/docs/articles/integrations/aws-api-gateway/part-1.md

 After completing this step, you will have:

-* created two unauthenticated REST service methods for getting and updating a list of pets;
-* set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table.
+* set up Amazon API Gateway using AWS Lambda functions to execute your service logic that stores and retrieves pets from an [Amazon DynamoDB](https://aws.amazon.com/dynamodb) table;
+* created two unauthenticated REST service methods for getting and updating a list of pets.

 > Prior to beginning, please have [Node.js](https://nodejs.org/) installed.

-### Log in to the AWS Console

-Log in to the [AWS console](https://console.aws.amazon.com), and perform the following steps to create:

-* an Amazon DynamoDB table;
-* the AWS Lambda functions;
-* the Amazon API Gateway APIs.

 ### 1. Create the Amazon DynamoDB Table